steinwurf/wurfapi/README.rst

     ./waf --run_tests

-This follows what seems to be "best practice" advise, namely to install the package in editable mode in a virtualenv.
+This follows what seems to be "best practice" advice, namely to install the package in editable mode in a virtualenv.

 Recordings